hagenhaus/hagenhaus-com/en/hhdatalist/v0.0.2/guide/record-parity/index.md

 1. Open your browser's Developer Tools to view the Console (and consider clearing the console).
 1. Click one of the Paginator arrows once to scroll.
 This causes HHDataList to issue a single `GET` request that returns all data needed to build the record headers and add the record fields.
 1. Click the `GET Parity` toggle to turn off parity.
 1. Click one of the Paginator arrows again.
-Now, this causes HHDataList to issue four `GET` requests, one to build the record headers, and three to add record fields.
+This time, ignoring the fact that the underlying API possesses Record Parity, HHDataList issues four `GET` requests, one to build the record headers, and three (one for each record) to add record fields.

 <div id="record-parity-datalist" class="hh-data-list my-4"></div>
 <script>